5 Tips To Prevent Feeding Bottle Infection In Toddlers

 Three-year-old Surbhi Goel loves to drink fruit juices.
 Months ago, she showed her mother one dull white line over her two front teeth.
 Her mother dismissed it thinking baby teeth will eventually fall out and replaced.
 Of late, Surbhi has difficulty in chewing food, then slowly, she started developing pain in her two front teeth.
 Now, her front teeth are all broken and blackish.
 A visit to the dentist confirmed that she has tooth decay.

 Like Surbhi, many toddlers and preschoolers suffer from tooth decay in their baby tooth due to too much of sugary food.

-Some parents ignore primary tooth decay in their children thinking these teeth anyway will shed off in a few years?
-However, Dr Priyanka Goyat of Rejove Clinique, New Delhi, says, “It is of utmost importance that we take care of primary or baby teeth of our children.
-Good care of primary teeth will lead to healthier gums and better permanent teeth in future.
+Howver, some parents tend to ignore primary tooth decay in children thinking these teeth anyway will shed off in a few years.
+However, Dr Priyanka Goyat of Rejove Clinique, New Delhi, does not agree.
+She says, “It is of utmost importance that we take care of primary or baby teeth of our children.
+Good care of primary teeth will lead to healthier gums and better permanent teeth in the future.
 These baby teeth also help in your child’s ability to speak.”

 The thinner and softer enamel in baby’s teeth also makes them more at risk for dental infection.
-The good news is that the decay is preventable.
+The good news is that such tooth decay in babies is preventable.

 Encourage your child to eat the following food, apart from being nutritious, these foods are known to be good for dental health.